 The reasoning behind the car jumping sideways when hitting the curb mid-turn is due to the Mustang’s live rear axle.
 Due to the nature of a solid rear axle, any disturbance that is experienced on the inside wheel - such as a curb on a road course - is transferred to the outside wheel.
 In a situation like taking a turn, the outside wheels are holding the majority of the traction through that corner.
 If the rear outside wheel is disturbed, then it could cause unwanted oversteer, which is what Pobst explained in the Head2Head article.

 What made the Boss 302 Laguna Seca so impressive is that even up against competitor vehicles with fancy magnetorheological dampers and more power, it held its own.
 On paper, the Boss 302 and most Mustangs are #2 to their counterparts, but inch their way towards the top.
 And that’s why the Mustang is America’s favorite pony car.

 Solid Rear Axle on 2013 GT

-On classic Mustangs all the way up to 1978, the Mustang solid rear axles used leaf springs to absorb any bumps in the road.
+On classic Mustangs all the way up to the 1978 model year, the Mustang solid rear axles used leaf springs to absorb any bumps in the road.
 From the Fox Body generation forward, Mustangs equipped with a solid rear axle used coil springs providing a steadier, more predictable ride.